 The Deluxe, Premium, Premium Plus and Big Rig sites have picnic tables and most have grassy areas as well.
 Standard sites are more basic and narrower, but are still on concrete pads with well groomed crusher fine rock next to the pad.
 Sites are mostly level, though there are some that have a bit of a steep pitch between the pad and the road.

 We reserved a Premium site which is a pull-thru site close to the Clubhouse, with lawn, patio and picnic table.
-Your site is allocated upon arrival, and we were lucky enough to end up beside one of the larger, more mature trees in the campground, which provided welcome shade for our coach part of the day and which helped offset the high temperatures (90–104 F / 33–40 C).
+Your site is allocated upon arrival, and we were lucky enough to end up beside one of the larger, more mature trees in the campground.
+This provided welcome shade for our coach part of the day and helped offset the high temperatures (90–104 F / 33–40 C).
 Of course, being in the desert, this RV resort would get VERY hot in the summer.

 Our total bill came to $1,039.88 which meant our nightly rate averaged around $34.65 / night including electricity.
 We consider this pretty reasonable considering the standard and our enjoyment of this RV resort.